MarkPearlCoZa/manager_readme/README.md

 **I talk to think**.
 That means sometimes I explore ideas outloud.
 Often when I'm dong this I am still in the process of thinking things through.
 If I say something that you feel is poorly defined call it out, it helps me think it through better.

 **I have a poor short term memory**.
 Blame it to having 3 young kids and so not gettting enough sleep, I'm aware that I have a poor short term memory and sometimes forget the things.
 I'm actively working on it.
 Be patient with me.

+**I like to great people by name and give them a hand shake**.
+Call me old fashioned, I greet people with handshakes.
+If that feels awkward I'm up for any sort of variation, from fist bump to personalized hanshake.
+If you are really not comfortable with the physical contact let me know and I'll revert to a wave.